EHDEN/ETL-UK-Biobank/docs/death.md

 Also, only one cause of death is recorded in the OMOP death table.
 The primary cause (`array_index`=0) is recorded here.
 **TODO**: The other causes of death are captured as conditions.

+If the date of death is not given, no death is recorded.

 | Destination Field | Source field | Logic | Comment field |
 | --- | --- | --- | --- |